graphql-dotnet/server/docs/migration/migration7.md

 - The authorization rule as it existed in GraphQL.NET Server v6 is still present, but marked as `[Obsolete]`.
-  `IClaimsPrincipalAccessor` and `IAuthorizationErrorMessageBuilder` are still supported and messages are generated in the same manner as in v6.
+  `IClaimsPrincipalAccessor` and `IAuthorizationErrorMessageBuilder` are still supported and messages are generated in generally the same manner as in v6.
 - Other new features, such as `AuthorizeWithRole` and proper `@skip` support are included.
 - These obsolete classes will be removed in v8; please open an issue if you require any of the deprecated features.
 - It is important to note that authorization checks on all input types are not supported even with this deprecated rule.